zapier/visual-builder/docs/_embed/quick-account-creation.md

 - New or existing implementation of the [Full Zapier Experience](https://platform.zapier.com/embed/full-zapier-experience), [Zap templates element](https://platform.zapier.com/embed/zap-templates), or [Partner API](https://platform.zapier.com/embed/partner-api).
 - Access to your user’s first name, last name, and email on the page supporting Quick Account Creation.

-## To add support for Quick Account Creation
+## Add support for Quick Account Creation on embed elements

 1. Go to the [generator tool](https://zapier.com/partner/solutions/plug-and-play) for either the Full Zapier Experience or [Zap templates element](https://platform.zapier.com/embed/zap-templates).
 2. Customize the visual design and features of the embed solution of choice.